martinrotter/rssguard/README.md

 RSS Guard
 =========
 Welcome to RSS Guard project website.
-See below basic information or see the wiki for detailed information.
+See below for basic information or see the wiki for detailed information.

 Features
 --------